HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 ZeroDivisionError: division by zero
 ```

-The error reported in the traceback, `ZeroDivisionError`, is an <i class="term">exception object</i>.
-Python creates this kind of object in response to a situation where it can’t do what we ask it to.
-When this happens, Python stops the program and tells us the kind of exception that was raised.
-We can use this information to modify our program.
-We’ll tell Python what to do when this kind of exception occurs; that way, if it happens again, we’re prepared.

-In this example, we think error `ZeroDivisionError` may occur, so we can use a `try-except` block to handle it, making Python provide a user-friendly prompt and not throw an error interrupting the program:
+In this example, `ZeroDivisionError` is a so-called <i class="term">exception object</i>, and we can use a `try-except` block to handle it, making Python provide a user-friendly prompt and not throw an error interrupting the program:

 ```python
 try: